microsoft/playwright/docs/src/test-advanced-js.md

 export default config;
 ```

-Each project can be configured separately, and run different set of tests with different parameters.
-See [project options][TestProject] for the list of options available to each project.
+Each project can be configured separately, and run different set of tests with different of [built-in][TestProject] and custom options.

 You can run all projects or just a single one:
 ```bash